sertel/refinedrust-dev/README.md

 # RefinedRust verification framework

-This repository contains a public mirror of the RefinedRust development version.
+This is the artifact accompanying the PLDI submission for RefinedRust.

 ## Structure
 The Coq implementation of RefinedRust can be found in the `theories` subfolder.